Last updated on 8 June 2023

-Specifically, the Bank may share your information for the above purposes with others including:
+Specifically, the Bank may share your information for the above purposes with others including with:

-a) any brokers who introduce you to the Bank or deal with the Bank on your behalf, agents or service providers who work for the Bank or provide services to the Bank (including their employees, subcontractors, service providers, directors and officers);
+- Any brokers who introduce you to the Bank or deal with the Bank on your behalf, agents or service providers who work for the Bank or provide services to the Bank (including their employees, subcontractors, service providers, directors and officers).

-c) third parties who give guarantees or other security for any amounts you owe the Bank such as guarantors;
+- Third parties who give guarantees or other security for any amounts you owe the Bank such as guarantors.

-d) people you make payments to and receive payments from, payment service providers, correspondent and agent banks, clearing houses, clearing or settlement systems;
+- People you make payments to and receive payments from, payment service providers, correspondent and agent banks, clearing houses, clearing or settlement systems.

-e) other financial institutions, lenders and holders of security over any property you hypothec or pledge in favour of the Bank;
+- Other financial institutions, lenders and holders of security over any property you hypothec or pledge in favour of the Bank.

-f) credit reference agencies and debt recovery agents;
+- Credit reference agencies and debt recovery agents.

-g) law enforcement, government, tax authorities, courts, dispute resolution bodies, our regulators, auditors and any party appointed or requested by our regulators to carry out investigations or audits of our activities;
+- Law enforcement, government, tax authorities, courts, dispute resolution bodies, our regulators, auditors and any party appointed or requested by our regulators to carry out investigations or audits of our activities.

-h) the Central Bank of Malta in order to update the Central Credit Register maintained by the Central Bank of Malta;
+- The Central Bank of Malta in order to update the Central Credit Register maintained by the Central Bank of Malta.

-i) other third parties involved in any disputes, including disputed transactions;
+- Other third parties involved in any disputes, including disputed transactions.

-j) fraud prevention agencies who will also use it to detect and prevent fraud and other financial crime and to verify your identity;
+- Fraud prevention agencies who will also use it to detect and prevent fraud and other financial crime and to verify your identity.

 Transfer of your personal data to third countries